Economic Development

 Freeport and FTZ Exemptions

-Beyond Chapter 313, MCA has worked with school districts on analyzing the impact of Freeport and FTZ exemptions on school districts’ finances.
-MCA conducts a study of the exemptions, including the history and statewide implementation.
+Beyond Chapter 313, MoakCasey has worked with school districts on analyzing the impact of Freeport and FTZ exemptions on school districts’ finances.
+MoakCasey conducts a study of the exemptions, including the history and statewide implementation.
 Our team will then work with the district on an agreement that ensures the school district is protected from any adverse impact while maximizing the district’s financial benefit.

 Freeport Exemptions